SAP-samples/teched2023-AD263/exercises/ex1/README.md

 > [!NOTE]
-> In order to be able filter and act on the events ingested into the Alert Notification service it is needed to configure: `conditions` (needed to filter out the events which are important for you) , `actions` (specify  actions to be triggered by the Alert Notification service, e.g. send email, send IM notification, trigger HTTPS webhooks, trigger automation flow, etc), and set `subcription` (which is the entiry that binds one or more conditions to one or more actions that have been already set).
+> In order to be able filter and act on the events ingested into the Alert Notification service it is needed to configure: `conditions` (needed to filter out the events which are important for you) , `actions` (specify  actions to be triggered by the Alert Notification service, e.g. send email, send IM notification, trigger HTTPS webhooks, trigger automation flow, etc), and set `subcription` (which is the entity that binds one or more conditions to one or more actions that have been already set).
 IMPORTANT: without an active `subcription` no action will be triigered by Alert Notification service.

 ---

 ### Use Case: Alert Notification service - Create a Ticket in a Ticket System based on a custom event

-#### Solution Diagram
+#### Solution Diagram: Overview
 ![](./images/ans-014.png)

-#### Explained
+#### Solution Diagram: Explained
 In this use case there will be a custom event (`Info Notification` - already explained in previous sections) pushed by the ANS Sample App to the Alert Notification service.
 Based on an active `Subcription` (which cosists of `Conditions` and `Actions`) in Alert Notification service, the event will be filtered out and an action (create a ticket in a ticketing system)  will be automatically triggered  by the Alert Notification service.
 Please follow the section below.

 #### Alert Notification service - Configuration